-I know you don’t want to think about this–it’s cold outside, after all–but now would be a good time to start pruning your fruit trees.
-They're dormant.
-They're waiting.
+I know you don’t want to think about this–it’s cold outside, after all–but now would be a good time to start pruning your pine trees.
+They’re waiting.
 You might as well bundle up and get it over with.

 What are we trying to accomplish here, you may grumble.
 Well, since you asked, pruning will shape a tree into something beautiful with a structure that has integrity to better withstand the effects of wind, snow, and other weather conditions that damage branches.
 And by removing dead or diseased wood, you will make a tree healthier.
 Don’t forget your gloves, by the way.

 Above: The first step is to get rid of the clutter.
 Suckers are thin branches that sprout haphazardly from a trunk or larger support branches; they make a tree look like it has a Sideshow Bob haircut.

 Prune older trees lightly and reserve your greater enthusiasm for shaping younger, more malleable trees. .

 This is an update of a post originally published January 2, 2013.

 Finally, get more ideas on how to successfully plant, grow, and care for pine tree with our Pine Tree: A Field Guide.